 Assess Job Market Status

-A city’s job market is often the single most influential driver of real estate performance.
-In 2025, evaluating employment trends is critical for identifying real estate markets with sustainable demand, rising incomes, and low vacancy risk.
-A healthy labor market not only attracts new residents—it also supports rent growth, price appreciation, and tenant stability.
+A city’s job market is often the single most powerful driver of real estate performance.
+In 2026, reading employment trends carefully is essential for identifying markets with sustainable demand, rising incomes, and low vacancy risk.
+A healthy labor market pulls in new residents, supports rent growth, drives price appreciation, and keeps your tenant base stable.

 Job creation fuels population growth.
-When a market adds new jobs, it attracts skilled workers and their families.
-This leads to increased demand for both rental and for-sale housing.
+When a market is adding new positions, it attracts skilled workers and their families, and that means increased demand for both rental and for-sale housing across the board.

-In contrast, markets experiencing layoffs or declining job opportunities often face stagnant home prices and elevated vacancy rates.
+Markets experiencing layoffs or a declining job base tell the opposite story.
+Expect stagnant home prices and elevated vacancy rates in those places.

-Investors should monitor the job growth rate, but also assess the quality and diversification of employment in a given region.
-A city dominated by one sector—such as tourism, oil, or manufacturing—may be more vulnerable during sector-specific downturns.
+Track the job growth rate, but don’t stop there.
+You also need to assess the quality and diversification of employment in any region you’re eyeing.
+A city built around one sector, whether that’s tourism, oil, or manufacturing, is far more exposed during sector-specific downturns.

 Key Employment Metrics to Monitor